-Any day now, your social media feeds will slip from kids wielding back-to-school signs to kids curled up on the couch with their first school-borne illnesses.
+Any day now, your social media feeds will flip to kids curled up on the couch with their first school-borne illnesses.

 Cold and flu season leads to lots of unnecessarily worried parents, in large part because the language we use to talk about disease is so confusing.
 Before you have to stock up on the tissues and chicken soup, take some time to sort the actually scary from the mere scary-sounding.